qorkjnxdk/BeyondBinary26/README.md

 6. **Testing Anonymous Chat:** To test the anonymous chat matching, open two different browsers and log in with a different account in each.
 Use the two accounts below or sign up for new ones to experience the entire sign-up process!

+7. **Testing Journal Sentiment Analysis:** Note that upon entering an entry in the journal tab, it could take a few seconds for a response to be generated.

-7. If Signing Up fails for whatever reason, feel free to play around with these two profiles:
+8. If Signing Up fails for whatever reason, feel free to play around with these two profiles:
 - Username: sr@gmail.com / Password: Password123
 - Username: sr10@gmail.com / Password: Password123